jamaluddinrumi/jamaluddinrumi/README.md

 - ⚡️ performant
 - 📱 easy to use

-✍️ some of my portfolios
+✍️ some of my portfolios i've submitted for certification submissions

 | Preview | Repo |
 |--|--|